-42BELOW® vodka launches ‘Recycled Cocktail Lemons Eco Soap’ sustainability initiative to wash your hands and your conscience, one cocktail at a time
+42BELOW® vodka launches ‘Recycled Cocktail Lemons Eco Soap’ sustainability initiative to wash your hands and your conscious, one cocktail at a time

 So how does it work?
 42BELOW has been busy signing up a number of bars across Australia and New Zealand and collecting their old, used lemons and fruit that was once the hero of your delicious cocktail.
 Following collection, the old lemons are sent to the 42BELOW top secret lab, ingeniously turned into liquid lemon soap and then sent straight back to the bars for free.
 With the initiative launching in early December 2016, they have already collected 400kgs of fruit waste which in turn has helped them create 20,000 sachets and 400 bottles of liquid soap.
 Or in drinks terms, 3,200 cocktails!